udfn/wlpavuoverlay/README.md

 # WlPaVUOverlay
 ![](screenshot.png)

-WlPaVUOverlay is a simple utility for quickly changing PulseAudio (and soon PipeWire) volume levels.
+WlPaVUOverlay is a simple utility for quickly changing PulseAudio (and PipeWire) volume levels.
 Made exclusively for Wayland compositors.
 Preferably those that support `wlr-layer-shell`.
 ## Warning!
 I'm doing this to learn, so the code is horrible in many ways.
 You probably shouldn't use this as a learning resource, unless it's to learn how not to do things.